alozie/afndev/install/readme.md

 The project template has an installer which will do the following:

-* Create new project directory
+* Create new project directory.
+It will be a sibling of the project template repository.
-* Add Ubuia virtual box
+* (optionally) Add Ubuia virtual box
-* Build a specified make file
+* (optionally) Build a specified make file
 * Include custom settings in settings.php
 * Add a testing framework